geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/index.rst

 =====    ========    =======================================================
 Icon     Status      Description
 =====    ========    =======================================================
-|fcl|    Inactive    The harvesting from this node is stopped.
+|fcl|    Inactive    The harvester is stopped.
-|clo|    Active      The harvesting engine is waiting for the timeout
+|clo|    Active      The harvesting engine is waiting for the next scheduled
-                     specified for this node.
-When the timeout is reached, the harvesting starts.
+                     run time of the harvester.
 |exe|    Running     The harvesting engine is currently running, fetching
-                     metadata from remote nodes.
-When the process will be finished, the status will be switched to active.
+                     metadata.
+When the process is
+                     finished, the result of the harvest will be available as an icon in the *Errors* column
 =====    ========    =======================================================

 *Possible status icons*